-Teachers develop assessment rubrics in collaboration with students, on their own, and/or with other teachers-or obtain them through published sources.
+Teachers develop assessment rubrics in collaboration with students, on their own, and/or with other teachers, or obtain them through published sources.

-• Classroom Development

-Developing assessment rubrics in collaboration with students can be a time-consuming process, but one that has many benefits in instruction and learning.
+- Classroom Development: Developing assessment rubrics in collaboration with students can be a time-consuming process, but one that has many benefits in instruction and learning.
 (Both the benefits and the process are explored on the following pages.)
-Although it may not be possible to involve students in the process in every instance, some experience in developing rubrics will help students to use ready-made rubrics with more understanding.
+Although it may not be possible to involve students in the process in every instance, their experience in developing rubrics will help students to use ready-made rubrics with more understanding. - Teacher-Developed: Teachers develop general performance and product rubrics individually in collaboration within a school or school division.
+Rubrics must be adapted regularly to reflect student performance levels accurately.

-• Teacher-Developed

-Teachers develop general performance and product rubrics individually, in collaboration within a school or school division.
-Rubrics must be adapted regularly to accurately reflect student performance levels.